 6. Parental Leave

-This leave is provided to male fathers on the birth of the newborn.
+This leave is given to male fathers on the birth of the newborn.
 According to Article 32 of the Federal Decree-Law No. 33, five full days of paid leave will be provided as parental leave.

 7. Official National Holidays